postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Editor: Requesting to add an element

-Once the optional approval process is turned on, users with an Editor role for an element can request to add it to the Private API Network.
+When you enable the [optional approval process](#using-the-approval-process-workflow), users with an Editor role for an element can request to add it to the Private API Network.

 When you submit a request, Postman notifies the [API Network Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) who will review your request and either approve or deny it.
 Postman will notify you of the API Network Manager's decision.
 If they deny your request, the notification will include a comment with their reason.